 If you purchase class A common stock in this offering, you will pay more for your shares than the amounts paid by existing shareholders for their shares.
-As a result, you will incur immediate and substantial dilution of \$20.30 per share, representing the difference between the assumed initial public offering price of \$15.00 per share, which is the midpoint of the range listed on the cover page of this prospectus, and our pro forma net tangible book value per share after giving effect to this offering.
+As a result, you will incur immediate and substantial dilution of \$ per share, representing the difference between the initial public offering price of \$ per share and our pro forma net tangible book value per share after giving effect to this offering.